ggerganov/llama.cpp/README.md

 - [x] [SEA-LION](https://huggingface.co/models?search=sea-lion)
 - [x] [GritLM-7B](https://huggingface.co/GritLM/GritLM-7B) + [GritLM-8x7B](https://huggingface.co/GritLM/GritLM-8x7B)

 Your model is not yet in the list ?
-New architecture contributions are welcomed, have a look to [Add a model.md](./docs/HOWTO-add-model.md) HOWTO to `llama.cpp`.
+New architecture contributions are welcomed, have a look to [Add a model.md](./docs/HOWTO-add-model.md) HOW TO.

 **Multimodal models:**